Best Practices for Equal Opportunity Liaisons

 - In the investigation process search documents may be used as evidence

-- Send hiring reports to DEO - This is MANDATORY
+- Send hiring reports to DIEO - This is MANDATORY